-- Governor Gregoire's WorkFirst Re-examination Workgroup, established to make recommendations to improve the WorkFirst program and achieve financial sustainability, and presented its final recommendations which were endorsed by the Governor.
-The Governor issued the following program and policy directives: - a.
+December 2005 Governor Gregoire's WorkFirst Re-examination Workgroup, established to make recommendations to improve the WorkFirst program and achieve financial sustainability, and presented its final recommendations which were endorsed by the Governor.
+The Governor issued the following program and policy directives: a.
 Increase the use of positive prevention strategies to determine whether services other than WorkFirst cash assistance will meet the need of parents.
 Examples of these services included child support, medical, Basic Food, and Diversion Cash Assistance.
 The Department was directed to complete an upfront screening of all new and returning WorkFirst applicants and to help parents access alternative supports.
-This change was implemented in April 2006. - b.
+This change was implemented in April 2006. b.
 Expand education and training opportunities to allow more parents to engage in full-time education/training.
-This change was implemented in May 2006. - c.
+This change was implemented in May 2006. c.
 Complete a cross partner agency evaluation of all WorkFirst parents to identify strengths, participation options, and best pathway to employment.
-This process was called the Comprehensive Evaluation (CE), and was implemented in June 2006. - d.
+This process was called the Comprehensive Evaluation (CE), and was implemented in June 2006. d.
 Implement a non-compliance sanction policy that would end WorkFirst cash assistance for families refusing to participate in program activities for six consecutive months.
-The six-month count for families in sanction status began September 1, 2006.

-- Families receiving Basic Food at the time they transitioned off of WorkFirst and Tribal TANF to self-sufficiency were automatically eligible for Transitional Food Assistance (TFA), which was five months of Basic Food benefits after the TANF cash grant ends.
+The six-month count for families in sanction status began September 1, 2006 .
+November 2005 Families receiving Basic Food at the time they transitioned off of WorkFirst and Tribal TANF to self-sufficiency were automatically eligible for Transitional Food Assistance (TFA), which was five months of Basic Food benefits after the TANF cash grant ends.
 TFA was not available to the following families: (1) families in which someone was in sanction (for not complying with work requirements or child support collection requirements), and (2) families whose TANF cash grant ended because the family moved out of state.
-During the five-month TFA period: - a.
-The family would not have to report any changes in their household; - b.
-The TFA benefit would be based on the family's circumstances in the last month they were on WorkFirst but would be adjusted to exclude the TANF grant; and - c.
-The benefit level was frozen for the five-month period. - 2.
+During the five-month TFA period: The family would not have to report any changes in their household; The TFA benefit would be based on the family's circumstances in the last month they were on WorkFirst but would be adjusted to exclude the TANF grant; and The benefit level was frozen for the five-month period.
 Child care subsidy rates for licensed providers were raised 6.47%.

-1. Annual updates to WASHCAP standards and Basic Food income standards, maximum benefit amounts, standard deduction, and maximum shelter standard went into effect.

-1. Felons with drug convictions could now receive TANF.
-Senate Bill (E2SSB) 5213 (Chapter 714, Laws of 2005) exercised the State option to exempt individuals convicted of a drug-related felony from the TANF ban on the receipt of benefits.
+October 2005 Annual updates to WASHCAP standards and Basic Food income standards, maximum benefit amounts, standard deduction, and maximum shelter standard September 2005 went into effect.
+Felons with drug convictions could now receive TANF.
+Engrossed Second Subtitute September 2005 Senate Bill (E2SSB) 5213 (Chapter 714, Laws of 2005) exercised the State option to exempt individuals convicted of a drug-related felony from the TANF ban on the receipt of benefits.
+July 2005 1.
+WPLEX (Washington Post-Employment Labor Exchange) was eliminated after WorkFirst budget reductions mandate changes to client services that were provided by ESD.